-Asymmetric key encryption should be used in combination with SSL so that your username and password are also protected.
+Asymmetric key encryption should be used with SSL so that your username and password (and message headers such as the subject) are also protected.
 Why?
-These credentials are not part of the message and thus would not be encrypted along with the message.
+These credentials are not part of the message body and thus would not be encrypted along with the message.

-Fortunately (or unfortunately), there are two widely used forms of asymmetric key encryption for email: S/MIME and PGP.
-Both allow you to add signatures and/or encryption to your messages.
-PGP can be obtained from PGP.com and is compatible with standard email clients.
-S/MIME is built into many email clients like Microsoft Outlook, but you must obtain an S/MIME certificate from a third-party company such as Thawte.com.
+Fortunately (or unfortunately), there are two widely used forms of asymmetric key encryption for email: S/MIME and PGP (see how to set PGP up).
+Both allow you to add signatures or encryption to your messages.
+PGP is compatible with standard email clients.
+S/MIME is built into most email programs, but you must obtain a S/MIME certificate from a third-party company or LuxSci.

-PGP and S/MIME solve many problems, but they also create another: interoperability.
-One interoperability issue is that PGP and S/MIME are completely incompatible!
+PGP and S/MIME solve many email security problems, but they also create another: interoperability.
+One interoperability issue is that PGP and S/MIME are entirely incompatible.
 If you are using PGP and your friend is using S/MIME, you will not be able to send each other secure messages.

-That said, PGP has been an Internet standard (OpenPGP – RFC 2440) since 1997 and PGP-encrypted email accounts for well over 90% of the current encrypted email traffic on the Internet.
-So, using PGP will make you compatible with the majority.
-However, the majority doesn’t matter when you’re trying to contact the minority that use S/MIME.
-It is useful to know that some email clients, such as Microsoft Outlook, can be configured to use BOTH PGP and S/MIME so that you can correspond securely using whatever method is necessary at the moment.
-Additionally, most major email programs have support for S/MIME built in (and not PGP) … so it is much easier and cheaper to get started with S/MIME.
+That said, PGP has been an internet standard (OpenPGP – RFC 2440) since 1997.
+PGP-encrypted email accounts for a significant fraction of the current encrypted email traffic on the internet.
+So, using PGP will make you compatible with many people.
+However, S/MIME is easier to use.
+It is installed in most email programs and the distribution and management of certificates is often easier than with PGP.
+Some email clients, such as Microsoft Outlook, can be configured to use BOTH PGP and S/MIME so that you can correspond securely using whatever method is necessary.

-The other interoperability issue involves “key exchange”.
-If you want to send your friend an encrypted message, you first need his/her public key; if your friend wants to prove that you signed a message or that the message that you sent him/her was unaltered, s/he first needs your public key.
-So there is the necessity of trading public keys before secure communication can begin.
+The other interoperability issue involves exchanging keys.
+You need to know the public key of the recipient to send them an encrypted message.
+The public key is also needed to prove that a message was signed or unaltered.
+So it is necessary to trade public keys before secure communication can begin.
 There are various ways to trade keys (including email).
 PGP offers “key servers” from which your correspondents’ keys can be downloaded to make the process easier.
-However, not everyone has their PGP keys listed on a key server, let alone the same key server, and not everyone uses PGP, so the key exchange issue is still an impediment to sending secure messages — especially if you have to send them quickly.
+However, not everyone has their PGP keys listed on a key server, let alone the same key server.
+Even more challenging is that not everyone uses PGP.
+The key exchange issue is still an impediment to sending secure messages — especially if you have to send them quickly.

-Escrow encryption uses a trusted “encryption middleman” to give you the same security offered by asymmetric key encryption, but with universal compatibility.
+Secure Message Pickup Encryption uses a trusted “encryption middleman” to provide almost the same level of email security offered by asymmetric key encryption but with universal compatibility.
 Here is how it works:

-- The sender connects to the middleman’s web mail portal on a secure SSL connection
+- The sender connects to the middleman’s SMTP or WebMail portal on a secure TLS connection.

 - The middleman validates the sender.